WMRA Books & Brews

 Books & Brews is an author series focused on discussions with writers from our area.
-This series is a collaboration with Pale Fire Brewing Company in Harrisonburg, who provide a wonderful space to explore these topics together.
+This series is a collaboration with regional breweries, including Pale Fire Brewing Company in Harrisonburg, Seven Arrows Brewing in Waynesboro, and Winchester Brew Works in Winchester.
+Each location is a wonderful space to explore these topics together.

-The Books & Brews season runs from September to May and is currently scheduled for the second Tuesday of every other month.
+The Books & Brews season runs from September to May and is usually scheduled for the second Tuesday of every other month.

 We welcome suggestions and if you have an author in mind for a future Books & Brews, please send a note to our series host, Mary Katharine Froehlich.